Advance Care Planning in BC: Representation Agreements & Advance Directives

 No, you can appoint any person you trust to be your representative through your Representation Agreement.

 Yes, you may change or revoke your Representation Agreement anytime provided that you meet the same capacity requirements that are required for an adult to have made an agreement.
-For more information on how to change or revoke and existing Representation Agreement please contact one of our Notaries.
+For more information on how to change or revoke and existing Representation Agreement, please contact one of our Notaries.

 No, a Power of Attorney document may only be used to appoint a person to care for your financial and legal affairs.
-They are not able to make health & personal care decisions for you.
+They are not able to make health and personal care decisions for you.

-No, you do not need to appoint a Representative through a Representation Agreement nor are you required to have an Advance Directive.
+No, you do not need to appoint a Representative through a Representation Agreement, nor are you required to have an Advance Directive.
 You may opt to instead allow your healthcare provider to choose a Temporary Substitute Decision maker in the event a decision needs to be made regarding your healthcare and you are unable to communicate your wishes.
-A TSDM is appointed by your health care provider who must choose the first, in listed order, of the following who is at least 19 years of age or older, have been in contact with you in the past 12 months, currently has no dispute with you, is capable of giving, refusing or revoking substitute consent and is willing to comply with their duties under section 19 of the health care (consent) and care facility (admission) act:
+A TSDM is appointed by your health care provider who must choose the first, in listed order, of the following who is at least 19 years of age or older, have been in contact with you in the past 12 months, currently has no dispute with you, is capable of giving, refusing or revoking substitute consent and is willing to comply with their duties under section 19 of the health care (consent) and care facility (admission) act.: